Cyl05/blog-me/README.md

 # Blog.me 💬

-Blog.me is a simple web app for posting blogs about anything you want!
+Blog.me is a simple CRUD web app for posting blogs about anything you want!

 ## Features
 Basic features include: